The first time you picked up a dumbbell, your instinctual reaction was to curl it, right?

 b) Shuffle your wrists into an angle behind you to allow elbows to bend backwards, making sure they keep in line with forearms.

-c) (If you are using an assisted machine, place knee caps firmly apart on the platform) Slowly lower yourself down until your bicep comes into contact with your forearm to ensure a full stretch in your triceps.
+c) If you’re using an assisted machine, place knee caps firmly apart on the platform.
+Slowly lower yourself down until your bicep comes into contact with your forearm to ensure a full stretch in your triceps.

 d) Press yourself up fully contracting and squeezing the triceps as you do so.

-To progress with this exercise, start to add additional weight as you get stronger – if you’re performing this exercise unassisted, add weight through the use of a weightlifting belt that allows you to add plates, or by placing a dumbbell between your legs.
+TIP: To progress with this exercise, start to add additional weight as you get stronger.
+If you’re performing this exercise unassisted, you can add weight by using weightlifting belt that lets you add plates, or by placing a dumbbell between your legs.

 While using a straight or v-bar attachment will allow you to use slightly more weight, the rope attachment helps to isolate the muscle more and receive a much better contraction.

-This is not an exercise to go heavy on – pick a moderate weight.
+This is not an exercise to go heavy on, so pick a moderate weight.

 If not already prepared, clip a rope attachment to the high pulley on a cable machine.